 The Fall of Serious Money: a review of John Lanchesters, “Capital”

-Disclosure: This page may contain affiliate links.
-Clicking through for additional information or to make a purchase may result in a small commission.
 This book started off like a small rock slowing rolling down a snowy hill that eventually turns into an avalanche.
-What you are left with at the end of the novel is … Continue reading
+What you are left with at the end of the novel is silence and white powder.
+John Lanchester’s novel borrows its title from the famous Karl Marx and his “Das Kapital”.
+Although, the book is … Continue reading

 Between Two Worlds: A review of “The Lonely Londoners”

-Disclosure: This page may contain affiliate links.
-Clicking through for additional information or to make a purchase may result in a small commission.
 Sam Selvon’s The Lonely Londoners was written in the 1950s in a climate of change for the West Indies and Britain.
-As the British Empire slowly lost grip of its ‘acquired’ colonies, … Continue reading
+As the British Empire slowly lost grip of its ‘acquired’ colonies, the British population found themselves with the confronting prospect of their colonial subjects ‘invading’ their white spaces and homeland.
+The Lonely Londoners tells … Continue reading

 You must be logged in to post a comment.